Jabble/tamu-rdm-workshops/modules/storage-backup-and-security.md

 #### Integrity
 - Files are stored on the local hard drive, which will eventually fail.
 - Depends on personal practices for:
-	- Regular back-up to another location.
+	- Regular backup to another location.
 	- Software updates.

-### External hard drive or USB stick
+### External hard drives or USB sticks
-- Usually used as a location for backup or data sharing.
+- Usually used as a location for backup or for data sharing.
-- Depends heavily on personal practices.
+- Depend heavily on personal practices.
 #### Accessibility
 - Low cost
 - Portable, can be kept locally and attached to personal or work computers
 #### Available space
 - Same scale as personal computers, limited to space available on the hard drive or USB stick.
 #### Security
-- May be lost or stolen.
+- May easily be lost or stolen.
 - Hard drive or USB stick may or may not be encrypted.
 #### Integrity
 - USB sticks are flimsy.
-- Hard drives will eventually fail.
+- External hard drives will eventually fail.

 ### University networked drives
 - Recommended for storing master copies of data.